There are computers set to search the catalogue only. No login is needed to search. You can also access the catalogue online from home.

 Internet and Word Processing Computers

-For browsing and searching the internet, accessing web-based email and word processing/ printing.
+For browsing and searching the internet, accessing web-based email and word processing/printing.
 A Stanton Library Card or casual access card is required to log on.
-Users are entitled to two hours access per day.
+Users are entitled to a maximum of 45 minutes access per day.

 Print from your laptop